Managing a relationship is tough work

 Similar with friends, your family is your blood.
 If you are finding yourself spending less time with your family because they don't get along with your partner, or your partner doesn't like them...
 RUN.
-And find yourself someone you can enjoy with the people you love.
+And find yourself someone you can enjoy with

 4. Your individuality.